This article is part of a larger series on Business Banking.

 Online & Mobile Banking

 With Exchange Bank, you can perform online transactions in real time.
 You can also deposit checks using your mobile, review your cash flow through cash management reports, and manage your payments with online and mobile automated clearing house (ACH), wire, and BillPay.
-You can download Exchange Bank’s mobile banking app via the App Store and Google Play.

 Small business owners can accept safe and secure payments through credit cards and digital wallets.
-Exchange Bank offers different types of Clover products designed to suit your business needs—from a countertop point-of-sale (POS) system (Clover Station) to a compact terminal (Clover Mini).
+Exchange Bank offers different types of Clover products designed to suit your business needs—from a countertop point-of-sale system (Clover Station) to a compact terminal (Clover Mini).
 You can also accept payments on the go with Clover Mobile and connect via Bluetooth to accept cards using a mobile device or tablet with Clover Go.

-Other Checking Products
+Other Exchange Bank Business Products

 - State Bar Checking and State Bar Comparable Rate Account are interest-earning checking accounts available to California Attorneys and law firms that receive and disburse client funds.